RCN-ECS/CnGV/notebook/20200426_MA_SimulationResults4.md

 #### HexPlot to show coverage
 To ensure that all parameter space is being covered, here is a hexplot that quantifies the number of cases in hexagonal bins.
-It seems like we are doing a good job with coverage
+There are a couple areas without data, but it does not seem like there are any gaps that would drive a bias or blind spot.
 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/5.7.hexplot.png)

 ## Power Heatmaps